-Organizations produce training manuals to boost productivity and guarantee that everyone gets the tools and knowledge they need to thrive in their jobs.
+Companies create training manual content to boost productivity and guarantee that everyone gets the tools and knowledge they need to thrive in their jobs.

 These manuals support individual professional development and directly impact the company's bottom line.
-They have the potential to improve employee effectiveness, competency, production and profit.
+They can improve employee effectiveness, competency, production, and profit.

-The most effective training manuals are easy-to-follow educational guides.
-They dive into various topics by showcasing materials, steps and rules.
-A well-written training manual is a trusted resource for employees, supervisors, customers and clients alike.
+The most effective user manuals include step-by-step procedures.
+A well-written training manual is a trusted resource for employees, supervisors, customers, and clients.

 Step 1: Define your audience

-Know who you're righting for.
+Know who you're writing for.
 It's the first—and most crucial—step in the process.
-It's important to envision how and when readers will access your training materials.
+It's important to envision how and when users will access your training materials.

 It's a good idea to ask and answer questions like: